Empire of China (1915–1916): National symbols

 Yao was a legendary Chinese ruler, and "the era of Yao and Shun" (堯天舜日) is a four-character idiom which means "times of peace and prosperity".

 The national flag was changed from the original five-stripe flag to one where the red stripe is a centered cross; however, a flag with the former red stripe as a saltire was the version commonly used.

 The national emblem remained as the national emblem of the Republic of China (1913–1928), National emblem of Twelve Symbols of Sovereignty.

 Peerage

-The Hongxian Emperor handed out titles of peerage to his closest relatives and friends, as well as those whom he thought he could buy with titles.
+The Hongxian Emperor conferred numerous titles of nobility upon relatives, political supporters, and military leaders in an effort to consolidate support for the new monarchy and recreate traditional structures of imperial patronage.